Can a Christian drink alcohol according to the Bible? Didn’t Jesus drink wine? How can a Christian decide whether to drink alcohol or not?

 We know that Jesus made water into wine in His first miracle at the wedding feast but was it like the wine that is available today (John 2:1-11)?
 The answer is no, the wine that we have today is much stronger than it was in the day when Jesus walked the earth.
 We also know that Jesus took wine and unleavened bread during the Passover meal or what some call the Lord’s Supper or Communion, but this was not the strong, fermented wine that is found in liquor stores in our day.
 Today’s wine and spirits are so much stronger than they were in the days of Jesus’ earthly ministry.
 The wine that was used in those days contained much more water than it does today.
 It likely had a very small amount of alcohol because fermentation was not the same process that is used today.
-Today’s wine can have as much as 50% or more alcoholic content.
+Today’s wine can 20% or more in alcoholic content.
 The wine in Jesus’ day was probably, according to historians, less than 2-5% alcohol and maybe even less.
 There is absolutely no way that Jesus would make wine, as He did at the wedding feast, that would contain a high amount of alcohol because He knew that drunkenness was sin and Jesus Himself was never in such a state.
 Much of the water in Judea had many contaminants and so wine was frequently added to the water to ensure that it was safer to drink.

 Wine for Medicinal Purposes?